invenia/JLSO.jl/docs/src/metadata.md

 jlso[:DataFrame]
 ```

-Unfortunately, we can't load some object in the current environment, so we might try to load the offending package only to find out it isn't part of our current environment.
+Unfortunately, we can't load some objects in the current environment, so we might try to load the offending package only to find out it isn't part of our current environment.
 ```@example metadata-example
 try using DataFrames catch e @warn e end
 ```